 Truck accidents are almost always preventable, and would not occur but for the fault of one of the parties involved.
 To be sure, some of the most common causes of truck accidents include:

 - Driving distracted: this can include certain activities while driving such as eating/drinking; using a navigation device; using a cell phone; changing the temperature of the vehicle; checking trucking logs; using CB radio; changing the music, and more

-- Fatigued driving: employers are demanding more and more out of the drivers they do have, expecting them to complete routes faster, drive more miles per day, and put aside their own needs for the good of the company.
+- Fatigued driving: truck driver employers are demanding more and more out of the drivers they do have, expecting them to complete routes faster, drive more miles per day, and put aside their own needs for the good of the company.
 This often results in drivers who hit the road with minimal sleep or time to recover mentally from their last long haul.
 Combined, these factors create the ideal environment for fatigued driving.